finos/legend-engine/docs/store/extensions/Relational/new-connector-tutorial.md

     **Congratulations on completing the connector!**

-### Executing against database from Pure Ide
+### Executing against databaseType from Pure Ide

 In the tutorial, we test sql generation in pure ide, but for execution against db, we have to clean+install the sqlserver-pure module and then run the test from java.
 To speed up the development cycle, you can alternatively launch a test instance of engine server from java and link it with Pure Ide.
-Then, when you run the tests from Pure Ide, they will run both generation and execution against database.
+Then, when you run the tests from Pure Ide, they will run both generation and execution against databaseType.
 Here are the steps to do that:

 * Run SqlServerRelationalTestServerInvoker from sqlserver-execution-tests module.
 Say it is running at 6060.
 * Add following vm options to PureIDELight: -Dlegend.test.server.host=127.0.0.1 -Dlegend.test.server.port=6060 -Dlegend.test.clientVersion=vX_X_X -Dlegend.test.serverVersion=v1